Planning to organize a virtual turkey trot for Thanksgiving 2022? Good news! Your virtual race can be bigger and better than last year’s road race.

-Bigger: Virtual races can be anywhere.
-Why not have everyone’s miles add up to push a team from your town’s public library to Plymouth Rock?
+Bigger: People can participate in a virtual race from anywhere.
 And more people can join the fun: distant friends and family, folks who moved away years ago, can race too.

 Longer: why restrict racers to logging miles only on a single day?
 Racers can log miles all week, watching themselves battle on the race’s leader boards.